dart-backend/belatuk-examples/auth/README.md

-# A simple application with Authentication
+# Auth Backend Application

 A simple example of user authentication in Angel3 that stores a token in a `token` cookie

-## Build
+## Installation and Configuration

-1. Open a terminal and run:
+1. Open a terminal and go to `backend` directory
+2. Run:

     ```bash
     dart pub get
     ```

-## For Development/Production

-1. Open a terminal and run the following command:
+3. Run:

     ```bash
         dart bin/main.dart
     ```

-2. Open `http://localhost:3000` in a browser
+4. Open `http://localhost:3000` in a browser